An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Bowling Pin Shooting

-• Description: Timed event shooting at bowling pins.
+• What is it?
+Timed event shooting at bowling pins.

 • Goal / Objective: Knock down all pins in the shortest time.